 The 10 Best Grease Guns

 This wiki has been updated 39 times since it was first published in June of 2015.
 When you need to deliver a specific and consistent amount of lubricant, whether you're working at home in your garage or at a commercial auto shop, a quality grease gun will be your best friend.
 The models on our list range from simple, inexpensive, manual units that are perfect for hobbyists, all the way up to the pneumatic and electrically-powered implements used by professionals.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes